OISF/suricata/doc/userguide/rules/meta.rst

 --------

-The ``requires`` keyword allows a rule to require specific Suricata features to be enabled, or the Suricata version to match an expression.
+The ``requires`` keyword allows a rule to require specific Suricata features to be enabled, specific keywords to be available, or the Suricata version to match an expression.
 Rules that do not meet the requirements will by ignored, and Suricata will not treat them as errors.

 When parsing rules, the parser attempts to process the ``requires`` keywords before others.
 This allows it to occur after keywords that